 SCPPA entered into an agreement dated December 17, 1991 to acquire an interest in the MP, a transmission line extending between the West Wing substation in Arizona and the Marketplace substation in Nevada.
-The agreement provides SCPPA with an 18.308% interest in the West Wing-Mead project, a component and a 22.408% interest in the Mead-Marketplace component.
-The project is a 256 mile, 500 kV AC transmission line with a rating of 1,300 MW.
-The City's ownership share of MP is 15.400%.
+The agreement provides SCPPA with an 18.308% interest in the West Wing-Mead project, a 17.756% interest in the Me substation project component and a 22.408% interest in the Me Marketplace component.
+The project is a 256 mile, 500 kV transmission line with a rating of 1,300 MW.
+The City's owners share of MP is 15.400%.